• WELCOME

 I have been trying to find someone - anyone, who has had a good rate of success with this vegetable, so if you've got it cracked then get in touch!!!

-Having grown it several times, I would report the following.
-Yes the taste is delicate and very delicious.
-Yes, the plant is attractive; low, bushy, with pale green foliage and mahogany red flowers which would be gorgeous if only they were a little larger. |
+Yes, the plant is attractive; low, bushy, with pale green foliage and mahogany red flowers which would be gorgeous if only they were a little larger.

 All references to asparagus pea emphasise that it is important to pick the pods while they are very young, or they become stringy.
 In my experience, the window of opportunity is very brief.
 My soil is clay but I have given them a premium spot and even dug water-retaining gel crystals in to try and help keep them moist.
 Despite this, the period between them being large enough to see, and becoming too woody, is a couple of days.
 There is a constant supply and you do not need to have a very long row to get a handful every day.
 However, you can't, as with most vegetables, pick several good portions one day then give it a rest for a few days.
 Next year I am going to try them in a raised bed in a free-drained, humus-rich compost, and will report on the results.
 It would also be well worth trying them in a polytunnel or greenhouse, as they do relish heat!